 England’s Premier League soccer action resumes June 17.
 Aston Villa plays Sheffield United that day, and Manchester City battles Arsenal.

 NBC Sports Network has Premier League Live at noon ET on June 17, hosted by Rebecca Lowe, Robbie Earle and Robbie Musto.
-It will be the first in-studio show since March from NBC Sports’ International Broadcast Center in Stamford, CT.
+It will be the first in-studio show since March from NBC Sports’ International Broadcast Center in Stamford, Conn.

 The Premier League suspended its matches in mid March due to the pandemic.